+In the early 1900's, Waleska grew slowly but steadily with the expansions of the university and growth at nearby manufacturing businesses.
 In the 1950's and 1960's, poultry raising and processing became a major industry in Cherokee County.
 The rise of the poultry industry created much needed job opportunities for residents in related businesses such as hatcheries, feed stores, rendering plants, processing plants and equipment manufacturers.
-Some of these businesses were nearby in Canton and in the Airport Area.
+Some of these businesses were nearby in Canton.